Let's examine a couple signals that are coming out of Alberta:

 4. At the same Inspiring Education Symposium, Andreas Schleicher from the OECD and director of PISA will give a presentation.
 In the past, Schleicher has spoken about how, "Shanghai awards pay increases to 'master teachers,' who are identified by administrators in schools with high scores on exit exams."

 5. Jeff Johnson has said that he would like to see provincial testing of students every year via digital Student Learner Assessments.
-Such a data system could create the statistical foundation for merit pay schemes and other value added measurements
+Such a data system could create the statistical foundation for merit pay schemes and other value added measurements.

 On October 19, 2009, Education Minister Dave Hancock kicked off Alberta's Inspiring Education with keynote speaker Dan Pink.
 Pink inspired and informed Albertans about how education systems could be about collaboration, creativity and critical thinking.
 Pink has written about how and why merit pay for teachers is a profoundly bad idea.